Written By:

 Eight-Limbed Yoga, also called Ashtanga Yoga (different from the physical practice of the same name), Raja (Royal) Yoga, or the Eightfold Path (particularly in Buddhism), to name a few titles, is a spiritual model that expresses and maps the natural progression that one undergoes when evolving from a karmically-bound and suffering ego-centric conditioned homo sapien into a fully Self-aware human being who is regulated and self-mastered in body-mind, connected to spirit, and liberated from attachments and ignorance in the world.

-Working with awareness/consciousness, and all that you are on multiple levels, as your tool, vehicle, material, and platform (among other things) for coming into your full unbounded Self beyond form (while existing in physical form), Eight-Limbed Yoga practice consists of mastery of (you guessed it) 8 specific inner skillsets that, once developed and integrated, create the optimal conditions for Self-Realization that comes after clearing away illusory perceptions/projections of Self and Reality.
+Working with awareness/consciousness, and all that you are on multiple levels, as your tool, vehicle, material, and platform (among other things) for coming into your full unbounded Self expression beyond form (while existing in physical form), Eight-Limbed Yoga practice consists of mastery of (you guessed it) 8 specific skillsets that, once developed and integrated, create the optimal conditions for Self-Realization that comes, naturally, inevitably, and effortlessness, after fully clearing away illusory perceptions/projections/performances of/in Self and Reality.

 Walking this path and developing the fitness and understanding that it brings is what makes it possible for you to become liberated in body-mind and spirit in this lifetime.

-As you move up the Eightfold path to higher states of awareness, you gain deeper knowledge and understanding of who/what you are (and by the extension of our shared oneness, who/what everyone/everything else is as well).
+As you move up the Eight-Limbed path to higher states of awareness (because it is arguable that the structure of skills mastery for Yogic development build upon, and support, one another in a sequential manner), you gain deeper knowledge and understanding of who/what you are (and by the extension of our shared oneness, who/what everyone/everything else is as well).

 Coming Into Your Self